 - the facilitation of permanent bi-directional capacity on all cross-border interconnections between EU countries by transmission service operators, unless an exemption is granted

-Reinforcement of storage rules
+Reinforcement of gas storage rules

-The resulting Regulation on Gas Storage (EU) 2022/1032), amending Regulations (EU) 2017/1938 and (EC) 715/2009, provides that underground gas storage on EU countries’ territory must be filled to at least 80% of their capacity before the winter of 2022/2023 and to 90% before the following winter periods.
-Overall, the EU will attempt collectively to fill at least 85% of the total underground gas storage capacity in the EU in 2022.
+The resulting Regulation on Gas Storage (EU/2022/1032), amending Regulations (EU) 2017/1938 and (EC) 715/2009, provides that underground gas storage on EU countries’ territory must be filled to at least 80% of their capacity by 1 November 2022 and to 90%, at the same date, in the years to follow.

 EU gas demand measures

-As a response to unilateral supply cuts from Russia in the first half of 2022, and to proactively improve the EU’s security of supply, the Commission presented on 20 July 2022 a proposal for a Regulation on Coordinated Demand Reduction Measures for Gas and the Communication “Save gas for a safe winter”, which includes a European Gas Demand Reduction Plan to prepare the EU for supply cuts.
+As a response to unilateral supply cuts from Russia in the first half of 2022, and to proactively improve the EU’s security of supply, the Commission presented on 20 July 2022 a proposal for a Regulation on Coordinated Demand Reduction Measures for Gas (COM/2022/361) and the Communication “Save gas for a safe winter” (COM/2022/360), which also included a European Gas Demand Reduction Plan to prepare the EU for supply cuts.

 It will help ensure that so-called 'protected customers' like households and hospitals continue to have access to gas, even in the worst crisis.
-To do so, EU countries are putting in place the necessary bilateral technical, legal and financial arrangements to make the provision of solidarity gas possible in practice.
+To do so, EU countries are putting in place the necessary bilateral technical, legal, and financial arrangements to make the provision of solidarity gas possible in practice.

 Preventive action plans and emergency plans

 The regulation foresees that plans follow a common structure and contain the same key elements, which makes it easier to compare the plans of different EU countries.
 It also requires that the preventive and emergency plans must be updated every 4 years and include regional chapters reflecting common risks.

 Gas Coordination Group

 The Gas Coordination Group is a standing advisory group, coordinating security of supply measures, especially during crises.
-The group assists the Commission on monitoring the adequacy and appropriateness of measures to be taken under the regulation, as well as serving as a platform for the exchange of information on security of gas supply between key stakeholders.
+The group assists the Commission on monitoring the adequacy and appropriateness of measures to be taken under the regulation, as well as serving as a platform for the exchange of information on the security of gas supply between key stakeholders.
 In addition, the Gas Coordination Group continuously monitors the storage levels and security of supply throughout the EU and its neighbourhood.
 The group meets regularly to discuss these matters.